 iii.
 Qlik Cloud Data Integration: Customers may use Qlik Cloud Data Integration (such as Data Movement ) to stream and/or transform Content Data from on-premise or in a client-managed cloud to Qlik Cloud or another 3rd party cloud destination of the customer's choosing.
 Such Content Data may be transferred and/or transformed (such as via a landing zone, managed and controlled by the customer) to make it analytics-ready and usable with Qlik's offerings.
 Content Data streaming via Qlik Cloud Data Integration is configured and triggered by the customer.
 Qlik will only host the Content Data (and be a Data Processor of any Personal Data within it) transferred or otherwise processed by Qlik Cloud Data Integration if (a) the destination chosen by the customer is Qlik Cloud, or (b) where the customer configures Qlik Cloud Data Integration to temporarily route the Content Data via Qlik Cloud (and only while it is within Qlik Cloud).
 Further information regarding Qlik Cloud Data Integration is available on www.qlik.com.

 iv.
 Qlik Cloud Content Data Access and Use by Qlik: For Qlik Cloud, customers and their users control who has access to their Content Data shared through their personal spaces and tenant, which may be controlled via the customer’s identity provider (e.g., IdP).
-Under our policies and controls and subject to our legal obligations, Qlik team members do not access a customer's Content Data in their Qlik Cloud tenant unless (a) the customer/user actively shares it with someone at Qlik by invitation into the tenant (e.g., for Consulting or Support services), or (b) the customer/uses removes such Content Data from Qlik Cloud and otherwise sends it to Qlik (e.g., in a Support ticket on Qlik Community).
-Only a specific, limited group of Qlik employees can access individual user content to troubleshoot, following an explicit invitation by the customer, and only under strict controls.
+Under our policies and controls and subject to our legal obligations, Qlik team members do not access a customer's Content Data in their Qlik Cloud tenant unless (a) the customer/user actively shares it with someone at Qlik by invitation into the tenant (e.g., for Consulting or Support services), or (b) the customer/users removes such Content Data from Qlik Cloud and otherwise sends it to Qlik (e.g., in a Support ticket on Qlik Community).
+Only a specific, limited group of Qlik employees can access individual user Qlik Cloud Content Data to troubleshoot, following an explicit invitation by the customer, and only under strict controls.
 Customers may also choose to utilize our Customer Managed Key feature, meaning that the customer holds the encryption key to their tenant.

 v.
 Data Retention of Content Data: Users may at any time during their subscription delete their Content Data.
 Once deleted by the user, all information hosted by Qlik in that application is deleted, with back-ups deleted after a period of time in line with our internal data retention rules.
 For dormant Content Data (i.e., applications within accounts that have been inactive for over 12 months), Qlik may delete such Content Data.
 Likewise, Qlik Cloud accounts that are inactive for more than 12 months may be deactivated by Qlik.